binarygary/WP_Places/readme.txt

 4. When writing a post about a business, add the business name and address to the WP_Places field.

 == Changelog ==

+= 1.1.5 =
+* added column view to all posts
+* added transient to prevent repeated shortcode use from causing repeat queries
+* fixed longitude shortcode
+* fixed hours display shortcode

 = 1.1.4 =
 * fixed bone-headed mistake that hid the div